OData/WebApi/_posts/2015-09-17-04-22-Use-HttpRequestMessage-Extension-Method.md

   return serviceRootUri;
 }
 {% endhighlight %}

+## GetModel
+For Microsoft.AspNet.OData only, get the EDM model associated with the request.
+{% highlight csharp %}
+IEdmModel model = this.Request.GetModel();
+{% endhighlight %}

 ## GetNextPageLink
 Create a link for the next page of results, can be used as the value of `@odata.nextLink`.
 For example, the request Url is `http://localhost/Customers/?$select=Name`.